• Current Projects

 paintbrush2.jpg

 Replaced an old, very niche specialist paintbrush - which has been trimmed down a few too many times - from Melbourne Etching Supplies and, got two.
-Which explains me completely
+Which explains me completely.

 Paprika shrub at Continental Deli, which has become somewhat favoritised